-We have to face the possibility that some kind of intelligence is directly and indirectly involved.
-This was the spontaneous impression of colonel AMOND, although he had no preliminary knowledge about UFOs and their manifestations.
-His impression resulted from the very peculiar behavior of the observed object.
+We have then to face the possibility that some kind of intelligence is directly and indirectly involved.
+This was the spontaneous impression of colonel AMOND, although he had no preliminary knowledge at all about UFOs and their manifestations.
+It resulted from the very peculiar behaviour of the observed object.
 A closer analysis of technical details confirmed this perception.
 These objects have to be constructed and piloted or remotely controlled in such a way that adaptive and immediate actions and reactions are possible

-The most important conclusion, in our view, is that a rational analysis of the problem of Unidentified Aerial Phenomena is necessary and potentially useful.
+The most important conclusion in our view is that a rational analysis of the problem of Unidentified Aerial Phenomena is necessary and potentially very useful.
 A scientific study of the observed facts and the propulsion system is recommended.
-The only real "risk" is that we might learn something new.
+The only real "risk" is that we might learn something new, but that is normal in science.
 Curiosity constituted always the internal spring that led to the development of civilization.
-We should thus rather concentrate on the really observed properties and search for fitting explanations, instead of simply denying or misrepresenting what has been observed.
+We should thus rather concentrate on the really observed properties and search for fitting explanations, instead of simply denying or transforming what has been observed.